Know Your Risk

 Tools and Resources

-Talking with your health care professional is the first step to improving your blood pressure
+Talking with your health care professional is the first step to improve your blood pressure.
+Make the most of your next appointment by answering these six questions.